GregxCoke/Projects/README.md

-This is a collection of projects i have done that showcase where I am currently skillwise for potetial employers.
+This is a collection of projects I have created that showcase my software skillset.